What is Market Value?

 Your REALTOR® or appraiser can assist you in determining what the buyer would be most willing to pay.
 Changes in market conditions can dramatically alter appraised value

-Appraisal vs. Market Value - Q & A
+Appraisal vs. Market Value -Frequently Asked Questions

 Q: How is a home's value determined?